 The investment advisory agreement may be terminated by either party without penalty upon no fewer than 60 days' written notice to the other.
-We paid our investment adviser \$63.9 million for the fiscal year ended September 30, 2013 under the investment advisory agreement.
+We paid our investment advisory \$63.9 million for the fiscal year ended September 30, 2013 under the investment advisory agreement.

 Pursuant to the administration agreement with FSC CT, which is controlled by Mr. Tannenbaum, FSC CT provides administrative services to the Company, including office facilities and equipment, and clerical, bookkeeping and recordkeeping services at such facilities.
 Under the administration agreement, FSC CT also performs or oversees the performance of the Company's required administrative services, which includes being responsible for the financial records which the Company is required to maintain and preparing reports to the Company's stockholders and reports filed with the SEC.
 In addition, FSC CT assists the Company in determining and publishing the Company's net asset value, overseeing the preparation and filing of the Company's tax returns and the printing and dissemination of reports to the Company's stockholders, and generally overseeing the payment of the Company's expenses and the performance of administrative and professional services rendered to the Company by others.
 For providing these services, facilities and personnel, the Company reimburses FSC CT the allocable portion of overhead and other expenses incurred by FSC CT in performing its obligations under the administration agreement, including rent and the Company's allocable portion of the costs of compensation and related expenses of the Company's chief financial officer and chief compliance officer and their staffs.
 Such reimbursement is at cost, with no profit to, or markup by, FSC CT.
 FSC CT may also offer to provide, on the Company's behalf, managerial assistance to the Company's portfolio companies.
 The administration agreement may be terminated by either party without penalty upon 60 days' written notice to the other party.
-Until January 1, 2014, FSC, Inc. approximately \$4.3 million for the fiscal year ended September 30, 2013 under the administration agreement.
+Until January 1, 2014, FSC, Inc. served as the Company's administrator under a substantially identical arrangement as the current administration agreement with FSC CT.
+We paid FSC, Inc. approximately \$4.3 million for the fiscal year ended September 30, 2013 under the administration agreement.

-We have also entered into a license agreement with Fifth Street Capital LLC pursuant to which Fifth Street Capital LLC has agreed to grant us a nonexclusive, royalty-free license to use the name "Fifth Street."
+We have also entered into a license agreement with Fifth Street Capital LLC pursuant to which Fifth Street Capital LLC has agreed to grant us a non-exclusive, royalty-free license to use the name "Fifth Street."
 Under this agreement, we will have a right to use the "Fifth Street" name for so long as Fifth Street Management LLC or one of its affiliates remains our investment adviser.
 Other than with respect to this limited license, we will have no legal right to the "Fifth Street" name.
 Fifth Street Capital LLC is controlled by Mr. Tannenbaum, its managing member.